-2. Plain English summary
+Plain English summary

 An endoscopy is a procedure where organs inside your body are looked at using an instrument called an endoscope.
 An endoscope is a long, thin, flexible tube that has a light and camera at one end.
 Images of the inside of your body are shown on a television screen.
 Because of their design, endoscopes are difficult to clean and therefore there is a risk that a person undergoing endoscopy may develop an infection.
 Harsh chemicals are used in cleaning the endoscopes, which means that they need to be rinsed off with water so that patients and staff avoid any adverse reactions.
-This is at the end of decontamination and hence is called the final rinse.
+This rinsing is at the end of decontamination and hence is called the final rinse.
 However, where the final rinse water has become contaminated by waterborne bacteria or other organisms, this step carries the risk of recontaminating the endoscope and possibly infecting a patient.
-Most infections occur due to the failure in endoscope reprocessing, (i.e., the process which cleans an endoscope and removes bacteria after it was used on a patient), but final rinse water has been implicated in some outbreaks and pseudooutbreaks.
+Most infections occur due to the failure in endoscope reprocessing (i.e. the process which cleans an endoscope and removes bacteria after it was used on a patient), but microbially contaminated final rinse water has been implicated in some outbreaks and pseudo-outbreaks.

 Infection rates associated with the use of endoscopes have decreased due to improvements in endoscope reprocessing.
-This document will help to improve patient safety and reduce risks of infections by providing advice to medical staff on how to deal with final rinse water.
-The glossary of terms used in this document is provided in Supplementary Materials file A.
+This document will help to improve patient safety and reduce risks of infections by providing advice to medical staff on how to understand the bacterial monitoring results of the final rinse water analysis.
+The glossary of terms used in this document is provided in Supplementary File A.

-3. Introduction
+Introduction

-Since the Healthcare Infection Society's (HIS) Working Party report on the final rinse water for flexible endoscopy was published in 2002, other guidance has become available, namely European Standards for endoscope washer disinfectors (EWDs) BS EN ISO 15883-1:2009+A1:2014 and the national guidance from the UK devolved nations (i.e., HTM 01-06, WHTM 01-06, NHS Scotland Guidance for the interpretation and clinical management of endoscope final rinse water).
+Since the Healthcare Infection Society's (HIS) Working Party report on the final rinse water for flexible endoscopy was published in 2002 [1], other guidance has become available, namely European Standards for endoscope washer-disinfectors (EWDs) BS EN ISO 15883-1:2009+A1:2014/15883-4:2018 [2] and the national guidance from the UK devolved nations (i.e. HTM 01-06 [3], WHTM 01-06 [4], NHS Scotland Guidance for the interpretation and clinical management of endoscope final rinse water [5]).

-One of the most common issues with the use of EWDs is the quality of the final rinse water and actions to be taken if microbiological contamination is detected.
-Evidence shows that endoscopy final rinse water samples can fail the microbiological criteria required.
-As a consequence, guidance that is based on action levels following the implementation of a risk assessment if it is necessary.
+One of the most common issues with the use of EWDs is the microbial quality of the final rinse water and actions to be taken if microbiological contamination is detected.
+Evidence shows that endoscopy final rinse water samples can fail the microbiological criteria required [6,7].
+As a consequence, guidance is based on action levels following the implementation of a risk assessment if it is necessary.
 This guidance provides practical recommendations on what actions to take in response to microbiological contamination of the final rinse water.
-Recommendations have been considered in the following areas: clinical management of patients, management of EWDs and water treatment systems and test methodology for microbiological assessment of final rinse water samples.
+Recommendations have been considered in the following areas: clinical management of patients, management of EWDs and water treatment systems, and test methodology for microbiological assessment of final rinse water samples.